Reducing Yucca in Rangeland

-Yucca plants develop rapidly once established on drier rangeland sites.
+Once established, yucca plants can increase on drier rangeland sites.
 They produce a deep taproot that competes aggressively for the limited water in these soils.
-Since cattle rarely eat it during summer, grass production decreases while yucca thrives.
+With sharp leaves protecting the plant, cattle rarely eat it during summer.

 Herbicides like Remedy, Tordon, Velpar, or Cimarron Plus can control yucca, but only when each individual plant is sprayed directly.
-General spraying to control yucca on rangeland is cost prohibitive, although small patches can and should be controlled before they expand.
+General broadcast spraying to control yucca on rangeland is cost prohibitive, although small patches can and should be controlled before they expand.
+Herbicides are most effective when applied in spring or summer.

-When yucca covers too much land to spray, the only cost effective way to reduce its impact is to winter graze.
+When yucca covers too much land to spray, the only cost-effective way to reduce its impact is to winter graze.
 During winter, yucca often is the only green plant around.
 Sometimes cows actually will get down on their knees, lay their head sideways on the ground, and chew through the base of the plant to get to the moist, tender parts.
+It has been observed though, that it can take some time for animals to learn to graze yucca and there may be some animals in the herd that will not graze it while others can be quite proficient.
 After several consecutive winters of grazing, yucca stands can be reduced so grass again thrives during summer.

 Now that summer range is going dormant for the winter, grazing will do little harm to your grasses.
-Ample summer rain in many areas also produced more grass than usual so grass is more plentiful than usual for winter grazing.
 This might be a good year to reclaim some of your rangeland back from yucca.
 Winter grazing is your best tool.